Don Meij: Career

 After working as a delivery driver for Silvio's Dial-a-Pizza in 1987, Meij was promoted to store manager in 1989.
 From 1991 to 1993, Meij climbed the corporate ladder, progressing from Area and State Operations Manager to Director of National Operations.
 In 1993, Silvio's Dial-a-Pizza acquired Domino's in Australia, and Meij became General Manager.

 Meij became a Domino's franchisee in 1996, with his ex wife Esme, together building a network of 17 stores.
 In 2001, he sold his stores to Domino's Pizza Enterprises Ltd for 12.5% equity in the company.
 He became Chief Operating Officer in 2001 and then Chief Executive Officer in 2002.

-In May 2005, Meij led Domino's to become Australia's first publicly-listed pizza chain on the Australian Stock Exchange (ASX).
+In May 2005, Meij led Domino's to become Australia's first publicly listed pizza chain on the Australian Stock Exchange (ASX).
 In 2013, Domino's acquired 75% of Domino's Japan and Meij made Australia's top CEO list.

 Domino's Pizza Enterprise Limited now owns and operates more than 2,400 stores in Australia, New Zealand, Belgium, France, the Netherlands, Japan, Germany, Luxembourg and Denmark.

 In 2017, Meij celebrated 30 years with Domino's, which today is the market leader in most of the countries in which it operates.

+In mid-August 2024, Meiji stepped down as CEO and general managing director of Domino's Pizza Enterprise and was succeeded by his sister Kerry Hayman, who had previously served as the company's chief operations officer.